What to look out for at the FIFA Women's World Cup 2019

 And in 2017, they scored their first win over the United States in 27 attempts in Seattle on their way to taking the inaugural Tournament of Nations title.

-But their preparations have been rocked by the dismissal of coach Alen Stajcic in January based on confidential surveys which highlighted "workplace" and "player welfare" issues.
+But their preparations were rocked by the dismissal of coach Alen Stajcic in January based on confidential surveys which highlighted "workplace" and "player welfare" issues.

 Replacement Ante Milicic started well with wins over trans-Tasman rivals New Zealand, South Korea and Argentina before a 5-3 defeat to USA in Colorado.